Snow on the Way: 1-5 Inches Expected in DC Area

-The D.C. area will get 1 to 5 inches of snow Monday after high temperatures in the 60s on Sunday.
+The D.C. area is expected to get 1 to 5 inches of snow Monday after mild weather Sunday and high temperatures in the 60s.

-Storm Team4 says to expect a storm that will impact commutes and schedules on Monday.
-D.C. advised residents to plan on slippery road conditions that could affect the morning commute.
+Storm Team4 is in Weather Alert mode and says to expect a storm Monday that may affect your schedule.
+D.C. advised residents to plan on slippery road conditions that could snarl the morning commute.

-The snowfall is expected to begin early Monday, in the overnight hours and into about noon.
+Snowfall is expected to begin early Monday, in the overnight hours, and into about noon.

 After mild weather Sunday, we’ll see rain, sleet and snow in the early hours of Monday, Ryan Miller in the Storm Team4 Weather Center said.